MattDierick/RTD-APIm-ADC-Controller/source/_build/html/_sources/class3/module2/module2.rst.txt

 Module 2 - Publish API with OAS3 spec file via API
 ##################################################

-.. note :: We will clean up the previous lab in order to configure exactly the same outcomes but with API calls only.
+.. note :: We will clean up the previous lab in order to configure exactly the same objetcts but with API calls only.

 Clean up the APIm configuration
 *******************************